Miguel-Adarlo/appdensitycalculation/README.md

 ```

 **2. Divide the area of the region by the number of cities**\
-Done by division in R
+Done by division in R. Result was the area of each city.

 ```
 {